bainjen/CARS/README.md

 yarn #npm install
 ```

-Initialize amplify backend and create a new development environment from the amplify instructions from the CLI:
+Initialize amplify back end and create a new development environment from the amplify instructions from the CLI:

 ```sh
 amplify init